WYWO: Recent years

-The sports radio format and Fox Sports Radio affiliation was dropped in November 2010 after Clear Channel announced a new affiliation agreement between the network and WNIO.
-In exchange, WANR revived their previous classic hits format christened as "The Blizzard".
+The sports radio format and Fox Sports Radio affiliation was dropped in November 2010 after Clear Channel Communications announced a new affiliation agreement between the network and WNIO.
+In exchange, WANR revived its previous classic hits format christened as "The Blizzard".
 WANR's call sign was changed to WHTX on January 20, 2011.
-WHTX then switched formats again to adult standards on March 22, 2011 with programming sourced from Dial Global Local's The Lounge format, with longtime Youngstown radio personality Gary Rhamy in morning drive.
+WHTX then switched formats again to adult standards on March 22, 2011, with programming sourced from Dial Global Local's The Lounge format, with longtime Youngstown radio personality Gary Rhamy in morning drive.
 Operating control of WHTX was leased out to Jim Davison that June 6, who then teamed up with Laurel Taylor to form JL Communications LLC in November 2011, in addition to assuming operating control of WYCL.
 The station in this period featured local high school sports coverage with Warren JFK and Warren G. Harding High School, and was the flagship station of the Mahoning Valley Scrappers of the New York-Penn League from 2011 to 2012, the Pittsburgh Pirates from 2011 through 2012 (and a portion of the 2013 season) and Notre Dame Fighting Irish football for a portion of the 2013 season.

-Sagittarius Communications, LLC, took over WHTX and WYCL on October 1, 2012 via a local marketing agreement with a lease-to-purchase option from Whiplash Radio, LLC.
+Sagittarius Communications, LLC, took over WHTX and WYCL on October 1, 2012, via a local marketing agreement with a lease-to-purchase option from Whiplash Radio, LLC.
 After initially dropping Dial Global's "The Lounge" service and all weekend programming, WHTX continued programming adult standards until dropping it for a satellite-programmed rhythmic oldies format on January 1, 2013.
-Sagittarius' lease-to-purchase option with WHTX and WYCL failed to close, and another local marketing agreement was established in May 2013 by "Group Radio, LLC," headed by former Akron radio personality Tim Phillips, who re-implemented an adult standards format on WHTX.
+Sagittarius' lease-to-purchase option with WHTX and WYCL failed to close, and another local marketing agreement was established in May 2013 by "Group Radio, LLC", headed by former Akron radio personality Tim Phillips, who re-implemented an adult standards format on WHTX.
 Following a court settlement in late October 2013 between Sagittarius and Whiplash Radio, WHTX and WYCL were returned to Sagittarius.
 Concurrently, WHTX flipped back to a rhythmic oldies format on November 2, 2013, then switched to talk radio by March 2017.

 On February 14, 2018, Whiplash Radio, LLC attempted to turn in both the station‘s license and the license for WYCL, and sent the FCC a request to delete both licenses, effective immediately.
 While initially granting this request, the FCC reversed course that May 4, restoring both the licenses and call letters of WHTX and WYCL and reinstated the assignment application for consent to assign the licenses to Sagittarius Communications.
 After the order from the FCC, the license for the station was transferred to a court-appointed receivership until the sale was completed.

-WHTX was relaunched on September 1, 2018 as an ESPN Radio affiliate.
+WHTX was relaunched on September 1, 2018, as an ESPN Radio affiliate.
 Branded as "ESPN 1570 Mahoning Valley", WHTX carried talk and play-by-play programming from ESPN Radio, the OHSAA Radio Network, and the Pittsburgh Penguins Radio Network.
 The station would drop the format on January 1, 2020, and also increased both daytime and nighttime power later in the month to 750 watts and 170 watts, respectively.